Guides

 ❌ Cons

-• Aluminum shafts can bend on hard impacts
+• Aluminum shafts can bend if they take a hard hit

 💲